MrN0vember/Python-ATM/README.md

 * Deposit Funds
 * Withdraw Funds

-## Instructions to run programme:
+### Instructions to run programme:
-Clone github repo
+* Clone github repo
-On local machine use CLI and navigate to repo
+* On local machine use CLI and navigate to repo
-From CLI run > python atm.py
+* From CLI run: python atm.py